treytomes/rlox/README.md

 - String escape sequences for: \n, \r, \t, \", \\
 - Variable declarations are allowed anywhere, just like any other statement.
 - Expressions can be delimited by commas, which incidentally causes them to function just like semicolons.
+- Variables must be defined before they are used, and cannot be defined multiple times.
+- Variable assignment is an expression, which means this: `a = b = 10`, will assign `a` and `b` to 10.
+    - You can also do this to print and assign `b` at the same time: `print b=10`.
+    - You cannot similarly cascade the `let` statement at this time.

 ## TODO